-The Organization is primarily reimbursed for medical, behavioral health and ancillary services provided to patients based on prospectively set rates for all FQHC services furnished to a Medicaid beneficiary on the same day.
+The Organization is primarily reimbursed for services provided to patients based on prospectively set rates for all FQHC services furnished to a Medicaid beneficiary on the same day.
 Certain other services provided to patients are reimbursed based on predetermined payment rates for each CPT code, which may be less than the Organization's public fee schedule.

-Commercial Payers
+Other Payers